 Derbyshire and the Peak District National Park are a beautiful part of the UK and a popular destination for holidays and short breaks and we have a number of holiday lodges available to book.
 The area boasts many charms which include a large number of historic attractions, fun amusements and picturesque towns and villages.
 The rolling hills of the Derbyshire countryside and the magnificent Peak District has given the county its well-deserved reputation as the perfect holiday destination.

-The main towns in Derbyshire are Derby, Ashbourne, Matlock, Bakewell and Chesterfield.
+The main towns in this county are Derby, Ashbourne, Matlock, Bakewell and Chesterfield.
 Michael Paul Holidays’ self-catering Derbyshire Dales lodges are located not far from Matlock and are well-situated for visits to attractions such as Alton Towers or Kedleston Hall.
 The lodges are dog friendly which is great for exploring the hundreds of different countryside walks.
 Some of the most picturesque walking routes are in the Peak District where you’ll find local beauty spots such as Dovedale or Eccles Pike.
 For information to help you plan your visit to the Peak District, visit the National Park website.

 Things to do in Derbyshire